-Renting a car in Thailand is not worth the hassle in my opinion.
+Renting a car is not worth the hassle in my opinion, but that’s just personal preference.
 If you plan to drive in Thailand, you should officially have either a Thai driver’s license or an international driver’s permit and be above 21 years old (but many require you to be 23).
-You might get away with a few ubiquitous bribes when the police officers stop you and pulls a fee amount out of their bums, but all in all I’m not a fan of this option,
+You might get away with a few ubiquitous bribes when the police officers stop you and pulls a fee amount out of their bums, but all in all I’m not a fan of this option.

 The old-fashioned method is to rock up in person and buy the tickets, but if you prefer to book ahead then try your luck on 12GO.Asia

-Getting around Thailand by water can be fun once the tiring ticket purchases are out of the way and your options come in all shapes and sizes due to the sheer amount of tropical islands.
+Travelling around Thailand via water can be fun once the tiring ticket purchases are out of the way and your options come in all shapes and sizes, due to the sheer amount of tropical islands.
 Almost every port has some form of water transport from fancy ferry cruises down to a haggle-agreed deal on a fishing boat to take you to a peaceful, gorgeous island.

-Train travel in Thailand isn’t really popular, but there are still opportunities for those who love to travel by rail. the best options with popular routes being Bangkok to Chiang Mai, or the scenic route from Bangkok to Kanchanaburi.
+Train travel isn’t relatively popular in Thailand, but there are still opportunities for those who love to travel by rail. the best options with popular routes being Bangkok to Chiang Mai, or the scenic route from Bangkok to Kanchanaburi.
 Thailand to Singapore is a cool journey too (and you have the option to stop off in Malaysia on the way).

 If this trip gets too much for you and you have to book multiple transport options, I highly recommend letting the search engine at 12GO.Asia do all the hard work for you so can take advantage of bus-train-boat combo tickets.

 These 3-wheels of steel vehicles are everywhere in Thailand.
 Always haggle beforehand, the drivers usually attempt to rip you off, but in a more jovial and less sinister way than taxi drivers in the country.